-The ASM Statement of Inclusion and Code of Conduct for the annual meeting described below are also available through the ASM website (note that the Code of Conduct is maintained through the Office of the Ombudsperson website).
+ASM 2024 will adhere to the ASM Statement of Inclusion and Code of Conduct described below.
 These statements and policies have been adopted for all ASM activities by the membership and were adopted as presented here by the ASM Board of Directors.

 The American Society of Mammalogists (the Society) prohibits discrimination, harassment, and bullying against any member because of ancestry, color, national origin, marital status, veteran status, gender identity or expression, sexual orientation, race, ethnicity, religion, age, disability, political affiliation or any other characteristic protected by law.
 The Society expects its employees, volunteers, members and other constituents, when and where ever they are conducting Society business or participating in Society events or activities, to maintain an environment free of discrimination, harassment, bullying, or retaliation.